Reception of The Simpsons: Mike Scully

 Mike Scully, who was showrunner during seasons nine through twelve, has been the subject of criticism.
 His seasons have been described as "too silly" to "nefarious".
 Various 'low-points' of the series have occurred during his tenure, such as the death of Maude Flanders.
-Other changes in the tone of the show was an "elevation in cartoonish behavior", a stretched "rubber band reality", and a "heav[y reliance] on gags and cameos.
-Because of this, many consider him as the person who "'ruin[ed] what was a lot of people's favorite show when he took over".
+Other changes in the tone of the show was an "elevation in cartoonish behavior", a stretched "rubber band reality", and a "heav[y reliance] on gags and cameos".
+Because of this, many consider him as the person who "ruin[ed] what was a lot of people's favorite show when he took over".

 Jared Stroup of the Man in the Movie Hat, however argues that "his episodes are consistently among the funniest episodes The Simpsons ever produced, and, though there's often a reliance on laughs over competent storytelling, the episodes have aged well in many ways".
 Chris Suellentrop of Slate argues that "under Scully's tenure, The Simpsons became, well, a cartoon".
 He quotes what he views as a confession that Scully gave to the New York Times Magazine, "much of the humanity has leached out of the show over the years. … It hurts to watch it, even if I helped do it."
 However, he added, "A show like The Simpsons is the product of so many creative individuals that it's difficult to blame one person—even Scully, the onetime executive producer—for anything."

 Ian Maxtone-Graham

-Chris Suellentrop of Slate argues that some fans target writer Ian Maxtone-Graham, saying that him and Scully, "both of whom joined the show after it had already been on the air for several seasons", are cited as evidence that "The Simpsons lost touch with what made it popular in the beginning—Matt Groening's and James L. Brooks' conception of an animated TV family that was more realistic than the live-action Huxtables and Keatons and Seavers who populated 1980s television".
+Chris Suellentrop of Slate argues that some fans target writer Ian Maxtone-Graham, saying that he and Scully, "both of whom joined the show after it had already been on the air for several seasons", are cited as evidence that "The Simpsons lost touch with what made it popular in the beginning—Matt Groening's and James L. Brooks' conception of an animated TV family that was more realistic than the live-action Huxtables and Keatons and Seavers who populated 1980s television".
 Suellentrop added, "It would be nice to finger Maxtone-Graham, who gave a jaw-dropping interview to London's Independent in 1998.
 In it, he admitted to hardly ever watching The Simpsons before he joined the staff in 1995, to brazenly flouting Groening's rules for the show (including saying he "loved" an episode that Groening had his name removed from), and to open disdain for fans, saying, "Go figure!
 That's why they're on the Internet and we're writing the show."
 But just because Maxtone-Graham is a jerk (or at the very least, shows colossally bad judgment in front of an interviewer) doesn't mean he's a bad writer."